ericmassip/enlighten-me/README.md

 ### Run the standalone app

-1. If you have a LIFX light bulb, go to step 5 directly.
+1. If you have a LIFX or Xiaomi Yeelight light bulb, go to step 4 directly.
 If you don't, follow these steps:

 2. Create a new subclass of [Bulb](https://github.com/ericmassip/enlighten-me/blob/master/bulbs/bulb.py).
 See [LIFXBulb.py](https://github.com/ericmassip/enlighten-me/blob/master/bulbs/lifx_bulb.py) for an example.
 3. Implement the methods *update_bulb_state* and *_get_bulb_data* to match your bulb specifications.

 4. Edit the method *update_bulb* in the [standalone.py](https://github.com/ericmassip/enlighten-me/blob/master/bulbs/standalone.py)
-file to call the subclass you just created.
+file to call the LIFX, Xiaomi Yeelight or the subclass you just created.
+For the first two bulb options, you just have to uncomment the one you're interested in.

 5. Build the Docker image with ```docker build -t enlighten-me:latest .```